X-SLAYER/notification_listener_service/README.md

   /// notification extras image
   /// To display an image simply use the [Image.memory] widget.
   Uint8List? extrasPicture;

+  /// notification large icon
+  /// To display an image simply use the [Image.memory] widget.
+  Uint8List? largeIcon;

   /// notification package name
   String? packageName;